cyberbotics/urdf2webots/docs/tutorial.md

 Convert the model.urdf with the following command.
 I recommend the added parameter:
 **--box-collision**: simplifies objects.
 This can greatly improve the simulation of object interactions, especially grasping.

-**--static-base** and **--tool-slot=tool0** are more specific for robotic arms.
+**--tool-slot=tool0** is more specific for robotic arms.
 Have a look at all options and explanations below.
 To figure out, what the **--tool-slot=LinkName** is called for your robotic arm, you will have to open the model.urdf and figure out what the link is called.

 ```
-python -m urdf2webots.importer --input=model.urdf --box-collision --static-base --tool-slot=tool0
+python -m urdf2webots.importer --input=model.urdf --box-collision --tool-slot=tool0
 ```

 Check the [main README](../README.md) for a list of all options.